hazlamahedich/seomax-newsetup/memory-bank/activeContext.md

 - Implementing fallback session object to prevent "Unexpected end of JSON input" errors
 - Adding timeouts to fetch operations to prevent hanging requests
 - Using a consistent theme provider setup to avoid hydration mismatches
 - Providing fallback URLs for Supabase in case environment variables are missing

+## Active Decisions
+- **Testing Strategy**: Following the comprehensive testing strategy outlined in TESTING.md, with end-to-end tests serving as the final validation layer for critical user journeys.
+- **Test Data Management**: Using a combination of fixtures and runtime setup for test data to ensure tests are reliable and isolated.
+- **Authentication Approach**: Implementing an authentication helper to streamline login flows across tests.